Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Classical Monte Carlo results on the 2D models

 The classical Monte Carlo (cMC) calculations are carried out as explained in the Methods section of the main article.
 For the 2D model, we use system sizes of $N=7 L^2$, where 7 is the number of sites in the unit cell and $L$ is the number of unit cells in the two Cartesian directions.
 In each independent run, the energy and specific heat are calculated at every temperature by averaging through the second half of the Monte Carlo steps performed at each temperature.
 While the energy is calculated by a simple average, $e=\langle e \rangle$, the specific heat is calculated as

 The results are then averaged over 10 independent runs.
-The $c_v(T)$ calculations (after averaging) are shown in Fig.~\ref{fig:2Dmodel}\,{\bf a}, by the continuous lines for different system sizes from $L=20$ ($N=2800$ spins) to $L=60$ ($N=25200$ spins).
+The $c_v(T)$ calculations (after averaging) are shown in Supplementary Figure~\ref{fig:2Dmodel}\,{\bf a}, by the continuous lines for different system sizes from $L=10$ ($N=700$ spins) to $L=80$ ($N=44800$ spins).

 Another alternative is to calculate $c_v(T)$ as the derivative of $e(T)$ after averaging over independent runs.
-The results of this method are shown by the dashed lines in Fig.~\ref{fig:2Dmodel}\,{\bf a}, where an arbitrary 0.3 shift has been chosen to distinguish from the previous results.
+The results of this method are shown by the dashed lines in Supplementary Figure~\ref{fig:2Dmodel}\,{\bf a}, where an arbitrary 0.3 shift has been chosen to distinguish from the previous results.
 Although the two methods for obtaining $c_v(T)$ should be equivalent, one often encounters discrepancies.
 When this happens, it is usually an indication that the system is exhibiting problems in thermalizing.
-In this case, both curves agree perfectly down to $T=0.01~J_4$, and some discrepancies are observed around $T=0.004~J_4$.
-At this temperature, there seems to be a peak.
-However, it is very faint and does not scale with system size, indicating that it is probably not a phase transition.
-Furthermore, since the continuous SU(2) symmetry cannot be broken at finite temperatures in 2D systems, a phase transition (if there is such a transition) has to come from the breaking of an emergent discrete symmetry, none of which is broken in the ground state.
+In this case, both curves agree well down to the lowest temperatures, and only differ slightly around the peak at $T=0.004\,J_4$.
+This peak is very faint and does not scale with system size, indicating that it is not a phase transition.
+Furthermore, it seems to vanish with increasing system size.
+And since the continuous SU(2) symmetry cannot be broken at finite temperatures in 2D systems, a phase transition (if there is such a transition) has to come from the breaking of an emergent discrete symmetry, none of which is broken in the ground state.

 The ground-state energy of the system can be obtained as the continuation of a slow cooldown protocol to $T=0$.
-In Fig.~\ref{fig:2Dmodel}\,{\bf b} we show these results for smaller lattices ranging from $L=2$ to 10.
+In Supplementary Figure~\ref{fig:2Dmodel}\,{\bf b} we show these results for smaller lattices ranging from $L=2$ to 10.
 The average ground-state energy is shown by the blue squares, while the orange dots show the minimum among the 10 independent runs for each lattice size.
 It becomes evident that all lattices with even $L$ reach the same ground-state energy, even for lattices as small as $L=2$ ($N=28$ spins).
 On the other hand, the odd $L$ lattices exhibit higher energies ($L=3$ is out of scale), indicating that the periodic boundary conditions are introducing frustration into the system, while the even $L$ lattices are unfrustrated.